bledden/Corch/README.md

 # Facilitair - Collaborative AI Orchestration

+If you are reading this you are either 1 of 5 people or you are a really curious github scraper.
+Touching somethings up but people can start using and playing with Facilitair's Collaborative functionality locally on their device (with their APIs...for now...)
+TODAY!
+Let me know how it is, open PRs, tear apart the code, give me all of your feedback.
+A lot is in the roadmap, but this is a good start after couple of months going at it.

 [![WeaveHacks 2](https://img.shields.io/badge/WeaveHacks-2-blue)](https://wandb.ai/site/weavehacks-2) [![W&B Weave](https://img.shields.io/badge/W%26B-Weave-orange)](https://wandb.ai/facilitair/) [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

 **Sequential AI collaboration: 73% pass rate, +36.8% quality improvement vs baseline, validated across 100 production tasks.**